flipperdevices/flipperzero-firmware/documentation/js/js_badusb.md

 ```

 ## hold
 Hold a key.
-Up to 5 keys (excluding modifiers) can be hold simultaneously.
+Up to 5 keys (excluding modifiers) can be held simultaneously.

 ### Parameters
 Same as `press`